ID993/project_erasmus/README.md

 - Basic error handling and form validation
 - Basic form for sending application for Erasmus
 - Application evaluation based on score/GPA and different quotas for student/professor
+- User profiles
+- CRUD operations for users and institutions

 ## Contributors
 - Ivo Damjanović